arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </div>

-This example loops through the list of numbers, adds 5 to each number one at a time, and adds the sum to a new list using the `append()` method for lists.
+This example loops through the list of numbers, adds 5 to each number one at a time, and adds the sum to a new list using the `.append()` method for lists.
 Finally, we printed the new list to our screen.
 This kind of loop is sometimes called a **for loop**; there is another kind of loop called a **while loop**, which is often used when we don't know the number of times we'll have to iterate through a block of code before we start ([check out this page for more information about while loops](https://www.geeksforgeeks.org/python-while-loop/)).

 ### Indentation